How To > Ensure task completion

 - Email notifications: Comments automatically trigger email alerts.

-This keeps talks focused on specific tasks, not general performance.
+Comments stay focused on specific tasks rather than general performance.

 - Blocking comments: Team members can mark comments as blockers, showing what’s stopping progress.